open-contracting/standard/docs/guidance/build.md

 ## Keep users in mind as you build

 As covered in the [Design](design) phase, different users will need information in different ways.
-Some will require bulk downloads, some will need APIs, some will need CSVs, most will require change history published on a timely basis with individual releases and records.
+Some will need bulk downloads, some will need APIs, some will need CSVs, most will need change history published on a timely basis with individual releases and records.

 **Resource:** [Guidance on bulk downloads, APIs, individual releases and records, and flattened serializations](hosting/#data-files-and-apis)